jhuckaby/zeroupload/README.md

 ZeroUpload is implemented as a singleton, meaning there can only be one instance per web page.
 However, you can customize the target URL, query params, and/or include user data for each drop target, and each call to `chooseFiles()`.

 For customizing via drop targets, the `addDropTarget()` function accepts two additional arguments after the CSS selector.
 The first one can be a string, which overrides the target URL for uploads, or a hash, which gets serialized into query params on the existing URL set via `setURL()`.
-Example of this:
+Here are examples of these:

 ```javascript
 	// first, set a default target URL